shikijs/shiki/README.md

 ## Changes

-- All grammars/themes/wasm served as pure-ESM, no more CDN, no more assets
+- All grammars/themes/wasm served as pure-ESM, no more CDN, no more assets.
 - Portable.
-No Node.js APIs, works in Cloudflare Workers
+Does not rely on Node.js APIs or the filesystem, works in any JavaScript runtime.
-- Drop CJS and IIFE build, focus on ESM
+- Drop CJS and IIFE build, focus on ESM (or use bundlers).
-- Bundles languages/themes on-demand
+- Bundles languages/themes composedly.
+- Zero dependencies.
-- API simplified
+- Simplified API.
 - Please don't hate me Pine 😜

-// WIP, documents will be updated later.

 ## Install